M.Eng. Admissions

 Learn more about ChBE's new master's program from program director Hong Yang, plus faculty, department and school leaders, and more.

-• Achieve your degree online or in person — whatever suits you best.
+- Achieve your degree online or in-person.

 Building our curricular framework.

-Our M.Eng. degree requirements combine technical, business, and leadership core courses that cover a range of essential topics including financial analysis, management, and strategic planning.
+Our M.Eng. degree requirements combine technical, business and leadership core courses that cover a range of essential topics including financial analysis, management and strategic planning.

-Students will witness how industry applies these concepts in the real world through the program's industry workshops and then have the opportunity to employ what they have learned through the hands-on capstone course
+Students will witness how industry applies these concepts in the real world through the program's industry workshops and then have the opportunity to employ what they have learned through the hands-on capstone course.

 Becoming an engineering leader starts with a mastery of engineering principles.
-Our program's faculty offer expertise in engineering and design to help you build upon your foundational knowledge and master your understanding of material properties, synthesis, and processing and build your capability to develop innovative technologies and processes.
+Our program's faculty offer expertise in engineering and design to help you build upon your foundational knowledge and master your understanding of material properties, synthesis and processing and build your capability to develop innovative technologies and processes.

-Advanced core skills: Develop advanced engineering skills required to solve complex problems, including applied mathematics, transport phenomena, data analysis, and others.
+Advanced core skills: Develop advanced engineering skills required to solve complex problems including applied mathematics, transport phenomena, data analysis and others.

 Technical electives: Select an elective in special topic areas to build technical depth in an area of interest or desired expertise.

-The business management part of the program focuses on the skills and fundamentals required by leaders to identify, define, and deliver value to customers, organizations, and society.
-Develop an understanding of the value fundamentals of accounting, finance, and uncertainty analysis and learn how to define and deliver value.
+The business management part of the program focuses on the skills and fundamentals required by leaders to identify, define and deliver value to customers, organizations and society.
+Develop an understanding of the value fundamentals of accounting, finance and uncertainty analysis and learn how to define and deliver value.

 Value fundamentals: In order to make sound business decisions, engineering leaders and managers must understand the fundamental principles of accounting and finance that are used to define and quantify value.

-Value-chain management: Engineering leaders routinely develop and manage projects and operations that design, build, manufacture, and deliver products.
+Value-chain management: Engineering leaders routinely develop and manage projects and operations that design, build, manufacture and deliver products.
 Understanding the concepts and tools used to analyze the value at each step and to develop strategies and make decisions to maximize value is critical to an engineering leader’s role.

 Leaders in today’s rapidly changing world need to be capable of leading on multiple fronts simultaneously and must leverage the skills and abilities of every member of the team to maximize overall value.
-Learning the leadership skills to foster, develop, and deliver innovative solutions is important whether you are in a mature industry or a cutting-edge entrepreneur.
+Learning the leadership skills to foster, develop and deliver innovative solutions is important whether you are in a mature industry or a cutting-edge entrepreneur.

-Personal leadership: Understand your leadership strengths, style, and growth opportunities, and how to effectively use them in both team member and team leader roles.
+Personal leadership: Understand your leadership strengths, style and growth opportunities and how to effectively use them in both team member and team leader roles.

 Leading high-performing teams: Learn how to be an effective team member and a team leader that maximizes the contribution of all team members to tackle complex problems with multidisciplinary solutions.

-Leading innovation: Develop skills to identify, define, and deliver innovative solutions in various organizational settings.
+Leading innovation: Develop skills to identify, define and deliver innovative solutions in various organizational settings.
 Learn how to foster creative thinking within and between teams.

 Questions about M.Eng.?